-In addition to these individuals who we have previously flagged to DoS, there are several others we have identified in our 2019 report, Anatomy of a Police State, who have played a role in, or oversaw, severe rights abuses - including Sheikh Rashid bin Abdullah Al Khalifa, Tariq al-Hassan, Abdullah al-Zayed, Ebrahim Habib al-Ghaith, Abdulsalam Yousef al-Oraifi, Abdullah Khaifa al-Jairan, Sheikh Rashid bin Khalifa Al Khalifa, and Sheikh Mohammed bin Abdullah Al Khalifa.
+In addition to these individuals who we have previously flagged to DoS, there are several others we have identified in our 2019 report, Anatomy of a Police State, who have played a role in, or oversaw, severe rights abuses - including Sheikh Rashid bin Abdullah Al Khalifa, Tariq al-Hassan, Abdullah al-Zayed, Ebrahim Habib al-Ghaith, Abdulsalam Yousef al-Oraifi, Abdullah Khaifa al-Jairan, Sheikh Rashid bin Khalifa, and Sheikh Mohammed bin Abdullah Al Khalifa.
 With so many alleged perpetrators within the MOI, we believe that GVHR are rampant and systemic to the institution, rather than a case of a few "bad apples."

 The US has legally recognized a respect for and furtherance of human rights through the Leahy Laws and 22 U.S.C. § 2304.
-The Leahy Laws prohibit the Department of Defense from providing military assistance to foreign security forces that commit GVHR.
-22 U.S.C. § 2304 notes human rights as a principal goal of foreign policy, and prohibits the provision of security assistance to any government that engages in GVHR.
-These laws provide the basis for the United States to deny certain benefits to a nation based on their human rights.
+The Leahy Laws prohibit the Department of State from providing military assistance to foreign security forces that commit GVHR.
+Additionally, 22 U.S.C. § 2304 notes human rights as a principal goal of foreign policy, and prohibits the provision of security assistance to any government that engages in GVHR.
+These laws provide the basis for the United States to deny certain benefits to a nation based on their human rights record.

-As codified in 10 U.S.C.S § 362, the Department of Defense has the legal authority to prohibit assistance to any unit of security forces from a foreign state if the Secretary of Defense, in consultation with the Secretary of State, has credible information that that unit is participating in GVHR.
-22 U.S.C. § 2304 gives the Department of Defense the authority to prohibit security assistance to any state that engages in a consistent pattern of GVHR, which are defined as torture or cruel, inhuman or degrading treatment, punishment, prolonged detention without charges or trial, forced disappearances, and other flagrant denials of the right to life, liberty, and security of person.
+As codified in 22 U.S.C.S § 2378d, the Department of State has the legal authority to prohibit assistance to any unit of security forces from a foreign state if the Secretary of State has credible information that that unit is participating in GVHR.
+22 U.S.C. § 2304 gives the Department of State the authority to prohibit security assistance to any state that engages in a consistent pattern of GVHRs, which are defined as torture or cruel, inhuman or degrading treatment, punishment, prolonged detention without charges or trial, forced disappearances, and other flagrant denials of the right to life, liberty, and security of person.
+The information on individual perpetrators provided previously, as well as ADHRB's extensive report on the MOI has provided sufficient credible information of these abuses to meet that threshold.

-We believe that the specific officers outlined here should be ineligible for entry into the United States due to their involvement in torture, religious denigration, arbitrary detention, and harassment.
-Additionally, the security forces that these individuals work for should not receive security assistance from the United States.
+The specific officers previously identified as perpetrators of human rights abuses should be ineligible for entry into the United States due to their involvement in torture, religious denigration, arbitrary detention, and harassment.
+Additionally, the security forces that these individuals work for should not receive assistance from the United States.
 Bahrain clearly does not meet its human rights obligations.
 On the contrary, it systematically represses fundamental freedoms and political, civil, and human rights.
 The level and manner of this repression may pose a threat to US security and stability in the region.

-Due to this, we ask that the Department of Defense enforce the Leahy Laws and 22 U.S.C. § 2304 against Bahrain's security forces and officials by ceasing all assistance until the human rights situation is improved.
+For the above reasons, we ask that the Department of State enforce the Leahy Laws and 22 U.S.C. § 2304 against Bahrain's security forces by ceasing all assistance to security forces until the human rights situation is improved.